Christian VS Atheist

 So to all those who believe there is no afterlife – no Heaven or Hell; listen to the words of Jesus in Matthew 22: 29, 32; You are in error because you do not know the scriptures or the power of God…He [God] is not the God of the dead but of the living.

-I had a very difficult time writing this article.
-I was just stumped.
-I didn’t know what to say to all the people who had made mocking comments toward God in regards to heaven and hell, and in regards to life and death.
-He revealed the answer to me today while I listened to my pastor quote the words of Jesus as he answered the Pharisees and the Sadducees, who in their unbelief, were trying to trap Him.
-He said; You are in error because you do not know the Scriptures or the power of God… If you after having read this, still feel that is it nonsense, then I repeat to you the words of Jesus; You are in error because you do not know the Scriptures or the power of God!
-Listen to Him.
-His word is truth and He is the only way to heaven!
+Writing this article was difficult.
+I was just plain stumped and didn’t know what to say to all the people who had made mocking comments toward God in regards to heaven and hell, and in regards to life and death.
+He revealed the answer to me one Sunday in church while I listened to my pastor quote the words of Jesus as he answered the Pharisees and the Sadducees, who in their unbelief, were trying to trap Him.
+Jesus said to them, You are in error because you do not know the Scriptures or the power of God…